rae83/info4250/README.md

 * priors count,
 * charge degree

-to predict a risk score of future recidivism:
+to predict what the COMPAS violent recidivism risk algorithm would have assigned a given example:
 * high,
 * medium,
 * low.